Infant Mary: Theology

-In Catholic Mariology Mary is held as having been born and conceived a Saint and full of Grace, as a consequence of the Immaculate Conception.
+In Catholic Mariology Mary is held as having been born and conceived a saint and full of Grace, as a consequence of the Immaculate Conception.
 It is also generally held by Theologians that she had free will and rational thought, through infused knowledge, from "the first instant of her conception," worshipping and loving God in her mother's womb and as an infant and child.
 This forms a theological basis for her veneration as an infant or child.
-According to St. Alphonsus de Liguori, "The first reason for Mary's great love for human beings is that she loves God so much...
+According to Alphonsus Liguori, "The first reason for Mary's great love for human beings is that she loves God so much...
 Think of what the Saints have done for their neighbor because they have loved God.
 But what Saint's love for God can match Mary's?
 She loved Him more in the first moment of her existence than all the Saints and angels ever loved Him or will love Him."